 Dr. Payán has previously worked as an adjunct lecturer at California State University, Northridge and USC Sol Price School of Public Policy.
-Below are descriptions of the courses she has taught at UC Merced:
+Below are courses she has taught at UC Merced:

 This course provides students with an overview of the US health care system.
 We will discuss the development of the US health system, how it is currently organized and the challenges faced in California and in the greater US.
 We describe how the major providers and funders of health care work together, where problems or gaps arise, how previous attempts to improve coverage and access to health care have worked, and how the new health care reforms are likely to change the way health care is delivered and financed.

 The course is designed to provide undergraduate students with an overview of health policy and related policymaking processes in the United States (U.S.).
 Students will learn about a range of local, state, and federal policies to improve population health outcomes, including health care policies (e.g., Medicare, Medicaid, etc.) and public health policies to promote health, prevent disease, and address health disparities.
 The course employs an interdisciplinary approach to describe the federal and state health policy process and explores political, social, and economic determinants that shape the U.S. health care system and health policies, such as underlying values, stakeholders, and political institutions.
 The course also integrates health policy research to better understand past and present-day dilemmas.

 Public Health 216: Health Policy Research Seminar